 - The most common trench types used are fiberglass and stainless steel.
 Both products are non-absorptive, very smooth, and very sanitary.

 - It is a good idea to use a trench channel that has a radius bottom.
-The radius bottom will help with the accumulation of food particles and debris.
+The radius bottom will help reduce the accumulation of food particles and debris by increasing flow velocities in the bottom of the channels.
 The radius bottom will also ensure a minimum amount of fluid standing in the channel at any given time.

 - Be aware of the dynamic loads that can be placed on these systems.
 Fork trucks have hard tires that can exert severe point loads.
 Often turning or breaking on the trench grates can transfer severe loads through the grates and into the frame on top of the channels.
 A heavy duty rail or frame is essential in all fork truck areas.
 The frames/rails need to be anchored at regular intervals.
 One of the most common system failures is lack of anchors on the rail/frames.
 The rail should have sufficient bearing area under it to support the entire load of the grate.
 Several studies have been done that show the bearing area under the grate to be one of the leading causes of trench drain failures.
 Learn more about loading and material properties of grates and channels.

 - Sealing channel joints is critical in this application.
 If caustics, sugar, or other chemicals are allowed to get between the joints you will not be able to eliminate the odor or bacteria and it can deteriorate the concrete behind the channels.
-If you want this done properly you must specify such and stress to the contractor that this be done properly.
-Metal channels should be welded together with a continuous water tight bead.
-Polymer concrete and Fiberglass channels should be properly prepared by roughing up the joint and then using an appropriate two part (epoxy) sealant.
+If you want the joints properly sealed you must specify such and stress to the contractor that this be done properly.
+Metal channels should be welded together with a continuous water tight bead and then ground smooth.
+Fiberglass channels should be properly prepared by roughing up the joint and then using an appropriate two part (epoxy) sealant.
 HDPE channels should be welded together with a continuous heat welding process.

 - Most food processing facilities have a problem with thermal expansion.
 Rapid temperature changes are experienced during sanitation, when steam or hot liquids are dumped on a cooled floor, when freezers are defrosted for cleaning, etc. During these events materials can expand and contract very rapidly due to these drastic changes.
 The trench channels in these applications need to be able to handle the temperatures, but also need to expand and contract at relatively the same rate as the concrete.
 These thermal cycles can eliminate thermal plastic materials as an option for many facilities.